Ammi Ruhamah Mitchell

 Ammi Ruhamah Mitchell (May 8, 1762 – May 14, 1824) was an 18th- and 19th-century American physician.
 He also served ten years in the Massachusetts Legislature.

 Early life and education

-Mitchell was born on May 8, 1762, in North Yarmouth, Province of Massachusetts Bay (today's North Yarmouth, Maine), to Judge David Mitchell and Lucretia Loring.
+Mitchell was born in 1762 in North Yarmouth, Province of Massachusetts Bay (today's North Yarmouth, Maine), to Judge David Mitchell and Lucretia Loring.
 His father was a judge of the Court of Common Pleas of the County of Cumberland for nineteen years.

 He studied medicine in Portsmouth, Province of New Hampshire.
 While in Portsmouth, at the end of the Revolutionary War, Mitchell accompanied French surgeon Dr. Meaubec aboard a 74-gun ship that was sent as a gift to Louis XVI in Brest, France.
 Meaubec and Mitchell became close friends, with Mitchell later naming his second son David Meaubec Mitchell in his honor.

 Career

 Mitchell was the original owner of 333 Main Street, built around 1800, in today's Yarmouth, Maine.
 He set up his practice there, where he worked until his death.
 He previously lived at today's 33 Center Street.